 It’s possible go to a music festival and have a great time without drinking or using drugs.
 In recovery, you can decide whether you want to go to a sober music festival that is completely substance-free or camp in a designated substance-free area at a “wet” festival.
 You can also decide on your own strategy for staying sober, including leaving early if you think you’re at risk.

 Do you know someone who needs help for a substance abuse problem?
-Contact 12 Keys Rehab today.
+Call 12 Keys Rehab today.
 Our trained counselors are available to speak to you 24/7.